Data4Democracy/assemble/README.md

 * Checkout individual project repositories listed [below](#infrastructure).
 Issues tagged `beginner-friendly` are good candidates for your first PR.
 Core maintainers and project leads are responsible for reviewing and merging all pull requests.
 In order make your first PR a positive experience we recommend reply on github or post in #assemble if you're interested in tackling your first issue.
 From there a maintainer or project lead will help you through the process.
 * Need to practice working with github in a group setting?
 Checkout [github-playground](https://github.com/Data4Democracy/github-playground)
 * Updates to documentation or readme are greatly appreciated and make for a great first PR.
 They do not need to be discussed in advance and will be merged as soon as possible.
+* Want to pick up some skills before diving in?
+Check out the [tutorials](https://github.com/Data4Democracy/tutorials) relevant to all D4D projects and chat about it in #learning.
 * Any problems, issues or questions along the way?
 DM @bstarling in Slack.